Global Representation of the Conditional LATE Model: A Separability Result: Conclusion

 \section{Conclusion}

-This paper shows that the CLATE model has a latent index representation with a separability between the instrument and the covariate in the treatment choice equation.
-This result help make more rigorous the statements in the studies of the CLATE model that links to the latent index representation.
+This paper shows that the CLATE model has a latent index representation in which the instrument and the covariates are separable in the treatment choice equation.
+On the theoretical side, the result more rigorously links the CLATE model to the latent index representation when covariates are present.
+On the practical side, the result establishes conditions when methods from the two pieces of literature can be used interchangeably.
+For example, one can employ the nonparametric estimator in \cite{frolich2007nonparametric} as robustness checks for the structural estimates in selection models.
 For future works, one can consider extending this result into the unordered monotonicity model \citep{heckman2018unordered}.